 Those with a larger surface area also tended to do better in this metric because there are more cells exposed to the sun at one time.
 The BigBlue 3, which has lots of surface area, comes with a built-in auto-restart function.
 This feature allows the panel to reconnect to your device after being shaded automatically.
 Naturally, the unit will still charge slower in cloudy conditions.
 The auto-restart feature will help to continue the flow of power in less-than-ideal charging conditions.
 It also helps avoid the constant vibrating that happens when a phone is continually reconnecting to a panel.

 As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
 Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
 If this is a priority for you, then select a panel with a higher wattage.
 Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

 Since an essential function of many of these panels is to remain portable, this is a crucial category.
-A model that is too heavy or bulky will be left behind to collect dust in the closet rather than accompany you on your next adventure.
+A too heavy or bulky model will be left behind to collect dust in the closet rather than accompany you on your next adventure.

-The panels that cleaned up in this metric in terms of weight were the Blavor Qi 10,000mAh and the BEARTWO 10,000mAh.
+The panels that cleaned up in this metric in terms of weight were the Dizaul 5000mAh Portableand the Blavor Qi 10,000mAh.
 These models are the latest in battery-pack/solar charger combos, and we were impressed to see manufacturers getting this design into such a compact shape and size.
-These two panels weigh 8.3 ounces and 7.52 ounces, respectively.
+These two panels weigh 4.8 ounces and 9.3 ounces, respectively.